renebrummel/ForNAV.TrainingModules/Modules/06 Multilanguage/Multilanguage.Trainer.md

 ## Reflection
 Duration:

 What else can we do with this?
-How far can we go with this multilanguage tool?
+How far can we go with this multi language tool?